PaulNonatomic/VisualStateMachine/README.md

 # VisualStateMachine

+**NOTE** - This repo is now deprecated replaced by https://github.com/PaulNonatomic/VisualStateMachineV2

 ## Overview
 Currently still a work in progress and subject to breaking changes.
 VisualStateMachine is a Unity package designed to simplify the creation and management of state machines in Unity projects.
 It provides a visual editor for designing state machines, making it easier to create complex behaviors without writing extensive code.